 Very few in the travel industry and others have responded early to the terrifying Climate Emergency and the need to mitigate carbon emissions, and few universities and colleges are preparing students to deal with the crisis ahead.
 This is deeply felt by young people today who are getting angry, fearful and concerned about their future.
 To Generation Y & Z, it is personal.

-NOW is a legacy project to help the travel industry we love to transform and thrive, and we will do our part to help future generations to meet their own needs.
-In late spring this year, NOW assisted a group of seven future hoteliers (Max Gurney, Stefano Abedum de Lima, Sofia Buzzonetti, Ruber de Wit, Alina Kroeger, Daan VosKuil and Alexander Egger) put together the first student led Embracing Sustainability Forum at Ecole Hotelier du Lausanne with the support of Associate Director Noémie Danthine to boldly inform their audience about sustainability and the urgent need to boldly step-up NOW.
-These inspiring future hoteliers are the much needed hotel leaders of tomorrow.
+NOW is a legacy project to help the travel industry we love to transform and thrive.
+In late spring this year, NOW assisted a group of seven future hoteliers (Max Gurney, Stefano Abedum de Lima, Sofia Buzzonetti, Ruber de Wit, Alina Kroeger, Daan VosKuil and Alexander Egger) put together the first student led Embracing Sustainability Forum at Ecole Hotelier du Lausanne (EHL) with the support of Associate Director Noémie Danthine to boldly inform their audience about sustainability and the urgent need to boldly step-up NOW.
+It was attended by hotel industry leaders, supportive alumni and several hundred future hoteliers who later reflected with concern on the absence of EHL’s CEO and professors as evidence of their lack of interest and caring about the topic.
+Lively discussions emerged on everyone’s expectations of the ‘best hospitality school in the world’ to seriously ‘walk the talk’ on rigorous sustainability and to prepare their students for a future career that will be impacted gravely by climate emergencies.
+It is clear that today’s Gen Y&Z future hoteliers who aspire for a better world are the much-needed hotel leaders of tomorrow.

 NOW is not anti travel or anti flying.
-NOW promotes travelling sustainably because it is the right thing to do.
-We all need to travel differently and responsibly before the world we made limit our choices.
+NOW promotes travel and travelling sustainably.
+It is the right thing to do.
 It must be NOW!

 Travel sustainably (and feel good) with these traveller tools.